beepscore/remy_python/README.md

 ### install LIRC ~ 2021-06
 I erased an 8 Gb SD card and installed latest version of Raspberry Pi OS.
-Then put in a Raspberry Pi 3.
+Then put it in a Raspberry Pi 3.

 Michael Traver's excellent "Raspberry Pi IR Remote Control" https://github.com/mtraver/rpi-ir-remote has helpful up to date suggestions for configuring current versions of LIRC (0.9.4) and Raspbian (Stretch) and warnings about outdated online info.